BILINGUAL SHOPIFY · BUILT IN JAPAN

 Japanese brands going global

-Foreign brands entering Japan
+Overseas brands entering Japan

 Straight answers